jina-ai/jina/.github/2.0/cookbooks/Flow.md

 ## `Flow` API

-In Jina, Flow is how Jina streamlines and scales Executors.
+- Flow is how Jina streamlines and scales Executors.
+- Flow is a service, allowing multiple clients to access it via gRPC/REST/WebSocket from the public/private network.

 A `Flow` object has the following common methods:

 | |  |
 |---|---|